So, you’ve decided that you want to take out a small business loan.

 In other words, you’re completely prepared for this application.
 You’ve got as much of a chance as anyone else with the same business background and financials, right?

 Well…not quite.
 Not all loan uses were created equal, and two loan uses, especially, are difficult to pick up funding for.
-If you’re on the lookout to take out a loan in order to buy an existing business or buy out a partner in your current business, you’ve got a bit of a challenge ahead.
+If you’re on the lookout to take out a small business loan in order to buy an existing business or buy out a partner in your current business, you’ve got a bit of a challenge ahead.

 But while it might not be easy, seeking funding to purchase a business or buy out a partner can be done.
 Read on to learn why it’s hard in the first place, and what you can do to compensate.